Things to do in Brenham Texas: The Cutest Small Town in Texas

 Go Antique Shopping Downtown

-If you had told me I’d be writing about the Brenham nightlife scene when I was in high school, I would have laughed at you.
+If you had told high school me that one day I’d be writing about the Brenham nightlife scene, I would have laughed in your face.
 Nightlife in Brenham?
-You mean going to a movie at the 3 theater cinema, then getting a Route 44 at Sonic then driving the back roads?
+You mean going to a movie at the 3 theater cinema, then getting a Route 44 at Sonic before driving the back roads all night?

-Well, things have changed and grown (including the cinema which now has 6 screens!).
-There are bars with live music worth driving up from Houston for featuring well-known musicians and local favorites alike.
+Well, things have changed and grown (including the cinema, which now has 6 screens!).
+Brenham is home to bars with live music that are worth driving up from Houston.
+They feature well-known musicians and local favorites alike.
 Here are some great things to do in Brenham for a night out on the town.

 HOME SWEET FARM | This is my favorite addition to the downtown scene.
 It's a farmers market selling local produce with a patio featuring live music.
 They also have a pretty good wine list, which I love in a town that tends to lean towards beer.
 Check their schedule for live music performances.